 Open Daily from 10 a.m. to 5 p.m.

-Admission based on age.
+Admission Starts at $34.
 Kids 4 and under and free.
-Timed entry reservations required
+Timed Entry Reservations Required

 As a top destination for kids along with the American Museum of Natural History, the Intrepid Sea Air and Space Museum is a must for school-age kids.
 Don’t let the aircraft carrier throw you off, I found more than military aircraft.